 - Faith Is My Pillar is more subdued that the original, but since it's not a battle theme anymore, it's perfect for exploring dangerous dungeons.

 - What better theme for the Bonus Boss than Calling That Detestable Name?

 - "Scatter About", the game's mainstay Bonus Boss theme, that really captures the mood (in particular, sheer panic; there's a reason for that title).
 Roughly speaking, there are three versions:

 - Before EO3: The original fast-paced, blood-pumping version.

 - Around EO3: A slight remix from the original, and no less awesome.

 - From EO4 onwards: Guitars join in the fun- er, fright.

-- End of the Raging Waves, originally the sea battle theme in the third game, is later brought back as End of the Raging Winds in the 4th game (Warning: your ears are probably not ready for this one) and in Etrian Mystery Dungeon too..
+- End of the Raging Waves, originally the sea battle theme in the third game, is later brought back as End of the Raging Winds in the 4th game (Warning: your ears are probably not ready for this one), Etrian Mystery Dungeon, and the 5th game.